 More detailed information here!

 A thing of beauty.
 Located in the Peruvian Andes Mountains, as you might have guessed, Rainbow Mountain is known for its natural, colorful beauty.
-It was only recently discovered, but has fast become one of the top treks in Peru.
-On top of this you can add the Red Valley.
+It was only recently discovered, but has fast become one of the top treks in Cusco, Peru.
+On top of this you can add the close-by Red Valley.

 Find out the detailed itinerary here!

-Of all the treks leading up to the world-famous Inca citadel of Machu Picchu, the Salkantay Trek is the most challenging and the most beautiful.
+Of all the treks leading up to the world famous Inca citadel of Machu Picchu, the Salkantay Trek is the most challenging and the most beautiful.
 Located in the same region as the more popular Inca Trail, you’ll take an ancient footpath through both subtropical jungle and high-altitude mountains (including the trek’s namesake of Salkantay, the highest peak of the region).
 On the way, you’ll pass throught the Humantay Lake and amazingly diverse wildlife and some lesser-known Inca ruins, ultimately arriving at the incomparable Machu Picchu after several days.

 Check out the Salkantay Trek options here!